 Benefits of Dental Implants – Chesterfield, MO

 Whenever you lose a tooth, you may have multiple replacement options to consider.
 Dental bridges and partial dentures can be used to replace individual or multiple teeth while full dentures are meant to replace the entire upper or lower arch.
 All of these restorations have their own benefits, but if you want to get the most out of them, you’ll want to anchor your new teeth to dental implants in Chesterfield.
 Dr. Yenzer has extensive training in dental implants and has used them to create many a healthier, stronger smile.
-If you’re still deciding whether or not you should call us to schedule a dental implant consultation, read on to learn more about the benefits of the surgery.
+If you’re still deciding whether or not you should call us to schedule a consultation or read on to learn more about the benefits of dental implants in Chesterfield, MO.

 Dental Implants Look and Feel Like Natural Teeth